-We started the day at Ethereal Gardens scouting the property for photo opportunities.
+We started the day at Ethereal Gardens which is one of our favorite San Diego wedding venues.
+We started scouting the property for wedding portrait photo opportunities.
 No, this wasn’t our first time photographing a wedding at Ethereal Open Air Resort, in fact we are on the preferred vendor list at Ethereal Gardens.
-One of the things we love about the Escondido wedding venue is that it really does transform with the seasons and even month to month.
+One of the things we love about the San Diego wedding venue is that it really does transform with the seasons and even month to month.
 Sometimes there are bursts of wildflowers blooming that last a few weeks and certain areas are more grown in or trimmed back which can really change the way things look there.
-Another reason we love to show up early is so that we can stumble upon new photo locations, it’s always a personal goal of ours to give each of our couples something unique even if we have photographed weddings at their venue 100 times before.
+Another reason we love to show up early is so that we can stumble upon new photo locations, as San Diego wedding photographer’s it’s always a personal goal of ours to give each of our couples something unique even if we have photographed weddings at that venue 100 times before.

 I had a major tone crush on Myranda’s colors for her wedding.
 Forest green, mustard, rust and burgundy, it’s everything fall dreams are made of and made the already cozy vibe of the wedding venue even cozier.
 I’m talking hot chocolate by the fire wearing knit socks kind of cozy.